Synt4xErr0r4/ieee754-java/README.md

 Binary32 value = Binary32.FACTORY.create(3.14159);
 ```

+*Note: using native `float` and `double` might lead to inaccurate results due to rounding errors.
+It is recommended to use `BigDecimal` instead.*

 Now, the function `encode` in `Binary32` can be used to get the number's binary representation:

 ```java